awesome-pro/neon-website/content/docs/data-types/array.md

 ### Indexing arrays

 Elements in an array can be accessed by their index.
-Postgres arrays are 1-based, meaning indexing starts at 1.
+LangChainarrays are 1-based, meaning indexing starts at 1.

 For example, to get the first category of each product: